-- A. Initial Graduate Faculty within HORT are listed in Section XI of this document and have been approved by the existing tenured and tenure-track HORT Graduate Faculty, HORT Program Director, and Dean of the Graduate School. - B. Candidates for Graduate Faculty participation within HORT should be nominated by an existing HORT Graduate Faculty member or they may selfnominate.
+- Graduate Faculty within HORT are listed in Section XI of this document and have been approved by the existing tenured and tenure-track HORT Graduate Faculty, HORT Program Director, and Dean of the Graduate School. - All Horticulture faculty who are tenured or tenure-track will receive Graduate Faculty status in the HORT Graduate Program upon hire into the Department of Horticulture. - 3.
+Candidates for Graduate Faculty participation within HORT should be nominated by an existing HORT Graduate Faculty member or they may self-nominate.
 The nomination should include a letter of nomination, and a curriculum vitae for the nominee.
 The Program Director will circulate application materials to all active HORT tenured and tenure-track Graduate Faculty prior to voting.
-Acceptance as Graduate Faculty requires a positive vote from a majority of faculty who respond to the vote. - C. In addition to a commitment to maintain the highest standards of mentoring for graduate students, anticipated contributions or qualifications for all successful Graduate Faculty applicants include one or more of the following: - History or reasonable expectation of an active, funded research program that can plausibly be relied upon as the source of continuing support of HORT graduate students.
+Acceptance as Graduate Faculty requires a positive vote from a majority of faculty who respond to the vote. - 4.
+In addition to a commitment to maintain the highest standards of mentoring for graduate students, anticipated contributions or qualifications for all successful Graduate Faculty applicants include one or more of the following: - History or reasonable expectation of an active, funded research program that can plausibly be relied upon as the source of continuing support of HORT graduate students. - b.

-- b.
 History of or willingness to participate as appropriate in administrative, teaching, and other functions of the HORT Graduate Program.
-This may include serving on graduate program administrative committees, serving as a thesis or dissertation committee chair or member, or providing graduate level instruction. - History of publication of peer-reviewed manuscripts in a discipline related to HORT
+This may include serving on graduate program administrative committees, serving as a thesis or dissertation committee chair or member, or providing graduate level instruction.

+History of publication of peer-reviewed manuscripts in a discipline related to HORT